 Thirty nuclear countries produce a tenth of global electricity

 Thirty countries around the world use nuclear power for electricity generation.
 Notable producers include France, which mostly decarbonised its electricity system in the 1980s using nuclear power.
-The United States, China, Russia, France, and South Korea all produced more than 100 TWh of nuclear power in 2021.
+The United States, China, France, Russia and South Korea all produced more than 100 TWh of nuclear power in 2022.

-Ember’s Global Electricity Review revealed that nuclear power generation grew 4% in 2021, after a large pandemic fall in 2020.
-Following the tsunami and meltdown at Fukushima nuclear power plant, in recent years many nuclear power plants have been closed or mothballed, especially in Europe, the USA and Japan.
+Ember’s Global Electricity Review revealed that nuclear power generation fell by 4.7% in 2022, with the largest falls from maintenance closures in France and planned nuclear phase-out in Germany.
+Following the tsunami and meltdown at Fukushima nuclear power plant, in recent years many nuclear power plants have been closed or mothballed, especially in Europe and the United States.
 Nuclear plants are reaching the end of their lifetimes and replacements are beset by delays and inflating budgets.
 Only China and Russia have made significant capacity additions.

 Globally, nuclear power is falling as a share of electricity production.
 If this trend continues, it will be more difficult to switch away from fossil fuels and to keep global heating below 1.5C.